-musical instruments - Replacement Cost vs. Replacement Value
+musical instruments - AGREED VALUE vs. Replacement COST

 I have insurance for my musical instruments and gear.
 A common question: How will these items be valued if I have a claim?